Holy Land Pilgrimage and Biblical Archeology

 Hezekiah’s stronghold, Azekah, is described as a stronghold in the midst of the mountains, located on a ridge like a pointed dagger.
 It was much like an eagle’s nest and was inaccessible, even for siege ramps and battering rams.
 Apparently, though, Azekah was ruthlessly destroyed, right before the king of Assyria continued onwards to besiege Jerusalem, Judea’s capital.

-View of Tel Azekah from Khirbet Kheiyafa
+View of Tel Azekah from the Valley of Elah

 Photo: Gila Yudkin